Health effects of electromagnetic fields on children

 "limitations": [

-"Review article; no primary data presented in abstract",
+"Review article; no primary study methods or quantitative synthesis described in the abstract",

 ],